Quid Pro Quo

 • Workplace abuse: Supervisors or colleagues may exploit their position of power to extract sexual favors from subordinates, threatening job security or advancement if they refuse.

-B. Vivid Examples of Quid Pro Quo Harassment in Non-Romantic Relationships
+B. Examples of Quid Pro Quo Harassment in Non-Romantic Relationships

-Quid pro quo harassment can manifest in various forms within non-romantic relationships, including family bonds, friendships, and even professional settings.
-Here are some vivid examples to illustrate the diverse ways in which this form of abuse can occur:
+Quid pro quo harassment can manifest in various forms within non-romantic relationships, including family bonds and friendships.
+Here are some examples to illustrate the diverse ways in which this form of abuse can occur:

 C. Factors Fostering Quid Pro Quo Harassment in Non-Romantic Relationships